rinvex/laravel-authy/README.md

     composer require rinvex/laravel-authy
     ```

-2. If you don't have the following lines already, add it to your `config/services.php` file, before the end of the array:
+2. If you don't have the following lines already, add them to your `config/services.php` file, before the end of the array:

     ```php
     'authy' => [